David Hartley MP

 D

-avid Hartley, Member of Parliament for Kingston upon Hull, occupies a very important place in the story of American independence.
-Though he served in the British government during the American Revolutionary War, Hartley was a principled and outspoken opponent of the conflict, advocating for peace, liberty, and reconciliation when few others in Parliament dared to do so.
+avid Hartley, Member of Parliament for Kingston upon Hull, occupies a distinctive place in the history of American independence.
+Though he served in the British Parliament during the American Revolutionary War, he was among the few who consistently opposed the conflict.
+At a time when calls for military force dominated political life, Hartley advocated for peace, reconciliation, and respect for the rights of the American colonies.

-2026 marks the 250th anniversary of the Declaration of Independence.
-To mark the occasion, the family has commissioned Andrew Gow to paint a new portrait depicting Benjamin Franklin, John Adams, John Jay and David Hartley signing the Treaty of Paris.
-Benjamin West, the celebrated American British artist, painted a contemporary portrait which David Hartley refused to sit for.
-The new portrait will be unveiled in 2026.
+The year 2026 marks the 250th anniversary of the Declaration of Independence.
+To commemorate this occasion, the Hartley family has commissioned a new portrait by the artist Andrew Gow depicting Benjamin Franklin, John Adams, John Jay and David Hartley at the signing of the Treaty of Paris.
+Inspired by Benjamin West’s well-known but unfinished painting of the negotiations, which depicts only the American delegation, this new work restores the British presence to the scene and will be unveiled in 2026.
+In parallel, filmmaker Kira Sarria has been commissioned to document Hartley’s historical role and the creation of the portrait.

 Gallery